-In August 2016, FASB Issued ASU No. 2016-14, Presentation of Financial Statement of Not-for-Profit Entities, which amends the requirements for financial statements and notes in ASC Topic 958, Not-for-Profit Entities.
-Provision of this update include: the reduction in the number of net asset classes presented from three to two: with donor restrictions and without donor restrictions; the requirement to present expenses by their functional and their natural classifications in one location in the financial statements; the requirement to present quantitative and qualitative information about management of liquid recourses and availability of financial assets to meet cash needs within one year of the balance sheet date; and the retention of the option to present operating cash flows in the statement of cash flows using either the direct or indirect method.
-This update is effective for the Museum for the fiscal year ending June 30, 2019.
-The Museum is currently evaluating the effects the adoption of the statement will have on the financial statements.
+The Museum adopted the provision of ASU No. 2016-14, Presentation of Financial Statement of Not-for-Profit Entities, which amends the requirements for financial statements and notes in ASC Topic 958, Not-for-Profit Entities.
+The presentation updates to the financial statements include a reduction in the number of net asset classes presented from three to two: with donor restrictions and without donor restrictions; the required presentation of expenses by their functional and their natural classifications in one location in the financial statements; the required presentation of quantitative and qualitative information about management of liquid recourses and availability of financial assets to meet cash needs within one year of the balance sheet date; and the continued option to present operating cash flows in the statement of cash flows using either the direct or indirect method.
+This update is effective for the Museum for the fiscal year ended June 30, 2019.

 In June 2018, FASB issued ASU No. 2018-08, Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made, which amends the requirements for financial statements and notes in ASC Topic 958, Not-for-Profit Entities.
-The amendments in this update will impact how an entity evaluates whether transactions should be accounted for as contributions within the scope of Topic 958, or as exchange transactions and determining whether a contribution is conditional.
+The amendments in this update will impact how an entity evaluates whether transactions should be accounted for as contributions within the scope of ASC Topic 958, or as exchange transactions and determining whether a contribution is conditional.
 This update is effective for the Museum for the fiscal year ending June 30, 2020.
 The Museum is currently evaluating the effects the adoption of the statement will have on the financial statements.